Back to All Events

 Political Authority

-In this session, we will turn our attention to one of the most fundamental questions in political philosophy: the relationship between political authority and individual responsibility.
+In this session, we turned our attention to one of the most fundamental questions in political philosophy: the relationship between political authority and individual responsibility.
 What should the individual do when political authority becomes incompetent?
 What types of justifications can there be for legitimate political authority, and where do its limits lie?

 Previous